 By end of 2013, the Living New Deal team had a number of new faces.
 Rachel Brahinsky moved on to the faculty of the University of San Francisco, Sam Redman joined the history faculty at University of Massachusetts-Amherst and Ben Hass moved on to a full-time IT job.
 Alex Tarr of the Berkeley Geography Department took over as Project Manager, Susan Ives became our development advisor, and Lisa Thompson came on board as webmaster.
 John Stehlin of UC Berkeley became our chief RA and was later joined by Glenna Anton of the Geography Department and the returning Shaina Potts.

 When Alex Tarr moved to Rice University in Fall 2014, Gabriel Milner took the job of Project Manager.
 In 2015, we engaged Brent McKee of West Virginia to carry out research on New Deal history, Evan Kalish of New York to standardize our site submissions and database, and Chris Carlsson of San Francisco to create a film archive.
 With the able sleuthing of McKee, Kalish and many Research Associates, the database continue to bulge, reaching 12,000 by the end of 2016 and 14,000 a year later.

 Meanwhile, Kevin Friedly of Indiana began to develop an iPhone crowdsourcing app for the Living New Deal.
-A first version (1.0) was ready by the end of 2016 and Friedly and Thompson are at work on a publishable version (2.0) to appear in 2018.
+A first version (1.0) was ready by the end of 2016 and Friedly and Thompson are at work on a publishable version (2.0) to appear soon (still delayed, alas!)

-We have even more ambitious plans for a Living New Deal Center in the future, to serve as a national research institute, museum and educational center on the New Deal.
-Watch this space for further updates on that project!
+In the long run, we have ambitious plans for a Living New Deal Center to serve as a national research institute, museum and educational center on the New Deal.

 For a more detailed information, view our annual reports: